9R2by/docker_compose_web_dev/README.md

  The images should now load and build.
  The webpage should be live @127.0.0.1:80
  The database container can be reached @127.0.0.1:3306
- (for editing purposes "Beekeeper Studio" or "DBeaver" can be used for example)

  Daily Usage:
  Go to the docker_compose folder and type docker-compose up in your terminal.